 - Chocolate custard or vanilla custard.

-Kolache is a delicious pastry that’s well known for having dough on the outside and a fruit jam filling.
-It’s served as a breakfast, brunch, or even dessert item.
-While it originates from the Czech Republic, it’s started becoming very popular in some areas of the United States.
+Kolache is a delicious pastry that is well known for having dough on the outside and a fruit jam filling.
+Itโs served as a breakfast, brunch, or even dessert item.
+While it originates from the Czech Republic, itโs become very popular in some areas of the United States.

-While both a kolache and a danish tend to be filled with fruit or cheese, the texture is a fair amount different.
-Kolache dough is a little sweeter than danish.
-Plus, the texture of a danish is light, airy, fluffy, and flakes easily while kolache is denser too.
+While a kolache and a Danish tend to be filled with fruit or cheese, the texture is slightly different.
+Kolache dough is a little sweeter than Danish.
+Plus, the texture of a Danish is light, airy, fluffy, and flakes easily, while kolache is denser too.

 I feel like Cup4Cup was really good for making kolache.
 I tried a few other blends that worked, but they did not turn out quite as fluffy as Cup4Cup.
 I suspect Better Batter Artisan Blend will also work really well.
 If you use King Arthur Gluten Free Flour, use the all-purpose blend instead of the 1 to 1 and add xanthan gum.

-When you make this easy kolache recipe after they have baked and cooled, you need to store them in an airtight sealed container.
+When you make this easy kolache recipe after they have been baked and cooled, you need to store it in an airtight sealed container.
 They will last 3-4 days in the refrigerator.

 The best way to reheat kolache is by placing them on a baking sheet and heating them for 5-7 minutes in the oven.
-You should heat the oven to 325º F, so it’s not too hot when warming them.
+You should heat the oven to 325ยบ F, so itโs not too hot when warming them.

 Trust me when I tell you that gluten free baking and cooking do take some practice.
-There are going to be days when your recipes don’t turn out.
-That is totally normal, and while it’s frustrating, you will get the hang of it.
-Just don’t give up.
-Take a peek at my Gluten Free Pantry Essentials And Equipment Recommendations to use as a guide to help too.
+There are going to be days when your recipes donโt turn out.
+That is totally normal, and while itโs frustrating, you will get the hang of it.
+Just donโt give up.
+Take a peek at my Gluten Free Pantry Essentials And Equipment Recommendations to use as a guide to help.

-If you can’t get enough of these gluten free kolache, you should try some of my other amazing breakfast recipes.
+If you canโt get enough of these gluten free kolache, try some of my other amazing breakfast recipes.

 - Delicious Gluten Free Sable Cookies